Racy Victorian divorces online at genealogy website

 Conservative MP and baronet, Charles Mordaunt, filed for divorce in 1869 from his wife Harriet who stood accused of adultery with multiple men.

-The case became national news when the Prince of Wales was rumored to be among the men who had had an affair with her.
-This rumor was never proven and Lady Mordaunt was eventually declared mad and spent the rest of her life in an asylum.
+The case became national news when the Prince of Wales was rumoured to be among the men who had had an affair with her.
+This rumour was never proven and Lady Mordaunt was eventually declared mad and spent the rest of her life in an asylum.

 "At the time, such tales often developed into national news stories, but now they're more likely to tell us something about the double standards of the Victorian divorce system or help us learn more about the lives of our sometimes naughty ancestors," Ancestry.co.uk UK Content Manager Miriam Silverman said in a statement on Tuesday.